 - (not the child). - 2.
-All medicines must be in their original containers. - information pertaining to that medicine. - 4.
-No 'over-the-counter' medicines can be administered in school without consent from the Parents and in agreement with the School Nurse. - 5.
+All medicines must be in their original containers. - information pertaining to that medicine. - in agreement with the School Nurse. - 5.
 All medicines will be administered by the Pre-Prep Secretary. - 6.
 Should paracetamol be required during the school day, parental permission will be sought.